32098420/server-status-html/README.md

 ## Notes
 It's not finished and not ready to use, but will be sometime soon.
+I will work on making a improved script soon after this is finished.

 ## To do
 Cache refreshing